Subquery, or internal query, or nested query, refers to embedding query statements in the WHERE clause of a PostgreSQL query.

 The following example sets the COMPANY For all customers whose AGE is greater than 27 in the table SALARY Updated to 0.50 times the original:

-runoobdb=# UPDATE COMPANY SET SALARY = SALARY * 0.50 WHERE AGE IN (SELECT AGE FROM COMPANY_BKP WHERE AGE >= 27 ); This will affect two lines, and finally COMPANY The records in the table are as follows:
+runoobdb=# UPDATE COMPANY SET SALARY = SALARY * 0.50 WHERE AGE IN (SELECT AGE FROM COMPANY_BKP WHERE AGE >= 27 );

 A subquery can be associated with the DELETE Statement, just like the other statements mentioned above.